Kamala Harris' Stance on Education

 Biden and Harris Vow to Roll Back Title IX Changes

 This August, controversial changes to Title IX went into effect.
 Federal law dictates how colleges that receive federal funding must respond to sexual assault allegations.
 The new rules require a higher standard of evidence as well as a live meeting between the plaintiff and the respondent, among other standards typically reserved for criminal courts.

 The Trump administration's changes reverse Obama-era guidance on handling sexual assault on campus.
 Victims' rights advocates, as well as many educators and students, have said the rule changes undermine decades of progress toward believing and supporting victims.
 However, others argue that the large upswing in Title IX sexual assault allegations have led to disproportionately high rates of discipline for students of color.

-Biden vowed to overturn the Title IX changes if elected, and Harris urged the government to rescind a Title IX rule that "will weaken protections for student survivors of sexual harassment and assault."
+Biden vows to overturn the Title IX changes as president, and Harris has urged the government to rescind a Title IX rule that "will weaken protections for student survivors of sexual harassment and assault."